This 5 week program typically runs from the third week in May through the third week in June.

 The program will take place at the University of Salamanca (USAL), founded in 1218.
 A college town that is both medieval and modern, Salamanca was founded by the Romans in the 4th century, and it teems with cafes, tapas bars, shops, night life, and a rich mix of locals, students, and European tourists.
 Students will learn about Neuroscience and Spanish culture by becoming immersed in the vibrant life of this truly unique city.

-This program is open to both graduate, post-graduate, and undergraduate students from any University or College.
-Since this is a summer program, admission to the program is handled by the Education Abroad Office at UCONN.
+This program is open to both graduate, postgraduate, and undergraduate students from any university or college.
+Since this is a summer program, admission to the program is handled by the Study Abroad Office at UConn.
 Students enroll in one Neuroscience course and one Spanish class to earn 6 credits.
 All students receive credits and a transcript from the University of Connecticut.
-You should get credit at your home university for these courses.
-We can send information to your advisor to facilitate your getting credit.
+You should get credit at your home university for these courses, and we can send information to your advisor to facilitate your getting credit.
 The program is limited to a total of 50 students.

 PNB 3251: Biology of the Brain.
-Offered in 2016 (Dr. Filipovic, 3 Credits, Honors) Brain functions, from molecular to cellular and overall central nervous system organization.
+Offered in 2018.
+(Dr. Filipovic, 3 Credits, Honors) Brain functions, from molecular to cellular and overall central nervous system organization.
 Topics of current interest.
 This course is for upper-level undergraduate physiology & neurobiology majors and is suitable for majors in the neurosciences, biological sciences, and psychology.
 Biology of the Brain presents provides students with a detailed foundation of cellular neuroscience that includes the ionic basis of resting and action potentials, synaptic transmission, sensory and motor systems neuroscience and plasticity.
-The required text for the course is Purves, et al, Neuroscience, 4th Edition.
-Undergraduates should have already completed course work in Basic Biology, Chemistry and an intermediate level course in Human or animal physiology, or Physiological Psychology.
-Anatomy and physiology is required for PNB majors.
-Permission of the instructor is required.
-Students will be assessed on their classroom participation and examinations
+The required text for the course is Purves, et al, Neuroscience, 5th Edition.
+Students will be assessed on their classroom participation and examinations.

 SPANISH: Beginner, Intermediate, Medical, and Advanced Scientific Spanish.(USAL staff, 3 credits) All student have instruction in Spanish language and elements of Spanish culture at a level matched to their level.
 Beginner and intermediate Spanish are for students with no previous Spanish or High School Spanish, respectively.
 Medical Spanish is for non-native Spanish Speakers.
 Advanced Scientific Spanish is a Neuroscience special topics course offered for native Spanish speakers by Dr. Saldana in the Neuroscience Faculty.

 Neuroscience Methods in Prague, Czech Republic: This is a short course on neuroscience methods at the Institute of Experimental Medicine at the Academy of Sciences of the Czech Republic.
 The course will use research in the auditory system to illustrate these general neuroscience methods.
 Laboratory visits and demos will introduce evoked potential recordings, extracellular recording in vivo, patch clamp recording in brain slices, neuroanatomy methods, two photon calcium imaging in cortex in vivo, prepulse inhibition behavior, acoustic startle, operant conditioning, anesthesia and surgery, acoustic measurements and signals, and audiological examination methods in humans.
 All students in the Neurobiology of Hearing class are expected to attend.
 Other students are encouraged to attend if interested in laboratory research.
 This is a 5 day, 4 night trip to Prague where the students will have two days of instructions and ample time to tour the city.
 Housing in Prague will be arranged only for students participating in the course.